Pricing Rules: Local Report and Penalties in Brazil

 Local Report: A Tool for Tax Transparency

+The Local Report, as part of the Transfer Pricing legislation, is intended to provide the tax authorities with detailed information on related-party transactions within a multinational company.
+This report is crucial to assess the appropriateness of transfer prices and ensure they reflect market conditions.
 Regulatory Instruction N°2161 establishes specific requirements for the Local Report in Brazil, including the description of the taxpayer’s activities, the identification of related parties, detailed information on controlled transactions, and the application of the Transfer Pricing Methodologies, among other aspects.
 This wide range of data provides the tax authorities with a comprehensive view of the business transactions of multinational companies, allowing them to assess compliance with tax regulations.

 Local Reporting Obligation

 As established in Title IV of the Brazilian Transfer Pricing legislation, taxpayers must provide documentation and information supporting the conformity of the Corporate Income Tax and Social Contribution on Net Profit calculation bases related to transactions subject to the Transfer Pricing control.
+The preparation of the Local Report follows specific criteria according to the total value of the controlled transactions carried out by the taxpayer in the previous calendar year.

 • If the total value of the controlled transactions is equal to or greater than R$ 500,000,000.00 (five hundred million reais), the Local Report must be prepared under the provisions of Articles 59 and 60.